fido-id/react-localstorage-ts/README.md

 ## updating localstorage from outside react components

-If you want to update your localstorage (and having your components "react" to the change) you can use the exported utilities `getLocalElement`, `setLocalElement` and `removeLocalElement`.
+If you want to update your localstorage from outside of a react component while still having your components "react" to the change, you can use the utilities `getLocalElement`, `setLocalElement` and `removeLocalElement`.

 ## contributing
 to commit to this repository there are a few rules: